Storage Programs Architecture

 Storage Program identifiers are derived on the client and verified by the network:Access Control Enforcement

-During transaction execution the validator layer enforces the configured mode:- private / deployer-only – Only the deploying address may create, read, or mutate data.
+During transaction execution the validator layer enforces the configured mode:- owner (deployer-only) – Only the deploying address may create, read, or mutate data.

 - public – Anyone can issue read RPCs; only the deployer can commit writes.

-- restricted – Membership lists are stored in metadata and validated during both read and write phases.
+acl.allowed) are stored alongside the program and validated during both read and write phases.

 Resource Limits

-To keep Storage Programs fast to replicate and query, the backend validates:- Maximum serialized payload of 128 KB per program.
+To keep Storage Programs fast to replicate and query, the backend validates:- Maximum serialized payload of 1 MB per program.

 - Maximum nesting depth of 64 JSON levels.